eCommerce: Revenue Analysis

 The various subsidiaries and associated external domains should not be underestimated in their contribution to Amazon’s online store revenues.

-Note that these top 10 domains are among over 100 subsidiaries that Amazon has acquired over the years.
+Note that these top domains are among over 100 subsidiaries that Amazon has acquired over the years.
 Many are second-tier subsidiaries, meaning that a daughter company of Amazon acquired them, making Amazon the ”grandparent company”.
 There are also third-tier subsidiaries that were acquired by second-tier subsidiaries.

-Amazon: Top External Domains by Online Net Sales
+Amazon: Top External Domains by Online Net Sales in 2023

 Note that this refers to online sales of physical products only, and therefore excludes Amazon subsidiaries such as Audible, Twitch or Goodreads, which fall out of the scope of ECDB's definition of eCommerce.

-By far the most lucrative external domain in terms of eCommerce net sales is zappos.com, the online shoe store that Amazon bought in 2009.
-The shoe store, which approached the billion-dollar mark with online net sales of US$974.7 million in 2022, is part of Amazon's portfolio of success.
+Following in second place is zappos.com, an online shoe store that Amazon bought in 2009.
+The shoe store approached the billion-dollar mark with online net sales of US$974.7 million in 2022 and surpassed it in 2023, reaching US$1.06 billion eCommerce net sales.

 Most Products on Amazon Come From China